Simons102/SkySecure/readme.md

 # Parrot SkyController 1 WPA2
 Allows you to set a WiFi password for the Parrot SkyController 1.

+# Important:
+I am not responsible for any potential damage this may cause.
+This may brick your device.
+Do this at your own risk!
+(Although my SkyController still works fine.)

 ## Install:
 All you need is a computer with adb and a usb to micro usb cable.